 How to Make Homemade Ice Cream

-Most modern ice cream makers, like this one from Hamilton Beach ($39.99 – free shipping), only require you to pre-freeze the bowl (we just keep ours in the freeze all the time), and then you can whip up ice cream in just 20 minutes.
+Most modern ice cream makers, like the ones from Cuisinart, only require you to pre-freeze the bowl (we just keep ours in the freeze all the time), and then you can whip up ice cream in just 20 minutes.

 When making ice cream in an ice cream maker like the one above, there are just four steps.

 - Mix up your recipe (no more than 4 cups total).
 It’s best when the mix is chilled before pouring into the machine.

 - Take the pre-frozen bowl out of the freezer and put it on the machine.
 Cover it with the plastic guard.
 Turn it on.

 - Pour the mix into the bowl as it’s churning.

 - Check it after 20 minutes.
 Add any extra at this stage, just before the ice cream is firm enough.

 The ice cream is done when it’s firm and set.
 It can take up to 40 minutes for some recipes.
 It also varies based on how cold the ingredients were when you added them.